Table of Contents

 • ThreeDofCameraDeviceFrameSource

-• FramePlayer and the frame source used during recording has motion data
+• FramePlayer with recorded frame source having motion data

 Yes Yes Yes